 Descriptive Statistics

-The finalized data now represents a a processed set of cue-feature combinations with their frequencies for analysis.
+The finalized data now represents a processed set of cue-feature combinations with their frequencies for analysis.
 Given the differences in sample size across data collection points from Buchanan et al. (2019), this information was merged with the sample data.
 Table ?? includes descriptive statistics for the processed cue-feature set.

+Number of response types.
 First, the number of cue-feature combinations was calculated by taking the average number of cue-feature listings for each cue.
 Therefore, the total number of features listed for zebra might be 100, while apple might be 45, and these values were averaged.

 More cue-feature combinations are listed for the multi-word approach, due to differences in combinations for some overlapping features as shown in Table ??.
 The large standard deviation for both approaches indicates that cues have a wide range of possible features listed.
-The correlation provided represents the relation between sample size for a cue and the number of features listed for that cue.
+For example for the cue xx we find a total of yy features, whereas for xx2 we find yy2 features.
+We expect that the number of different responses tokens is a function of the number of times a cue was presented in the study.
+To investigate this relation, we calculated the correlation between sample size for a cue and the number of features listed for that cue.
 These values are high and positive, indicating that the number of unique features increases with each participant.

+Idiosyncratic responses.
 Potentially, many of the cue-feature combinations could be considered idiosyncratic.
 The next row of the table denotes the average number of cue-feature responses listed by less than 10% of the participants.
 This percent of responses is somewhat arbitrary, as each researcher has determined where the optimal criterion should be.
 For example, McRae et al. (2005) used 16% or 5/30 participants as a minimum standard, and Buchanan et al. (2019) recently used a similar criteria.
-A large number of cue-features are generated by a small number of participants, indicating that these are potentially idiosyncratic or part of long tailed distribution of feature responses with many low frequency features.
+Many cue-features are generated by a small number of participants, indicating that these are potentially idiosyncratic or part of long tailed distribution of feature responses with many low frequency features.
 The advantage to the suggested data processing pipeline and code provided here is the ability of each researcher to determine their own level of response necessary, if desired.
 Additionally, feature weighting using statistics such as pointwise mutual information could be implemented to discount rare features without excluding them.